Why Small Businesses Are the Primary Target

 Ask which EDR platform underlies the service by name.
 Enterprise-grade platforms — CrowdStrike Falcon, SentinelOne Singularity, Microsoft Defender for Endpoint — have significantly more robust behavioral detection than bundled tools included with general IT management platforms.
 If a provider cannot clearly identify the underlying EDR technology and explain their selection rationale, that is a meaningful red flag about the maturity of their operation.

-Response Procedures and Authorization Boundaries
+Incident Response Authorization Boundaries

 During an active incident, how will the provider communicate with you?
 What actions can they take autonomously — isolating a compromised endpoint, terminating a malicious process, blocking an IP — versus actions that require your explicit authorization, such as deleting files or resetting user credentials?
-These boundaries should be documented in a written runbook before you sign.
+These boundaries should be documented in writing before you sign.
 A provider who cannot produce this document has not built a mature incident response practice.

 Alignment with Your Security Architecture